Barry Popkin, Ph.D.

 Midway through my career I began to feel that that focus on small intense studies misses the major global socioeconomic and demographic transitions.
 This realization prompted me to develop the China Health and Nutrition Survey, which has continued for almost 20 years now.
 Over time I have spent long periods thinking, studying, and writing about the major global and historical transitions in food, nutrition, physical activity, and body composition.
 Ultimately I began to develop my theory of the nutrition transition.

 The rest is history!
-My China work has expanded to many countries, including Russia, and with Carlos Monteiro in Brazil and more recently Mexico with Juan Rivera and others.
+My China work has expanded to many countries, including Russia, and with Carlos Monteiro in Brazil and Mexico with Juan Rivera, Simon Barquera, Sonia Hernandez, and others.
+I had taken on many global food system policy initiatives and have expanded by work into a number of countries (Chile being the most recent) and four others will come in the next year.
 My main interest is the global nutrition transition – in particular, the rapid shift to a stage of nutrition-related degenerative diseases with all the dynamic shifts in diet, activity, and obesity.
 My global research includes longitudinal studies I direct in China, Russia, one I started but no longer handle in the Philippines, and related work in Latin America, Asia, the Middle East, and Africa.
+Now my focus is learning how to improve our dietary patterns, reduce obesity, diabetes and hypertension and all Nutrition-related NCDs in low and middle income countries, while doing what I can in the US.

 For further information, please review Barry Popkin's CV.